JoseAlta/calculator/README.md

+# Init

 # Docker

 This template has been designed to meet the following requirements:

-A backend container with official dockerhub image php: 7.4-fpm PHP version 7.4 and Supervisor with php command artisan queue: work
+A backend container with official dockerhub image php: 8.2-fpm PHP version 7.4 and Supervisor with php command artisan queue: work

 A frontend container with the official dockerhub node image: latest and angular CLI